ZZ9000 for Amiga

 - Ethernet interface: Get your Amiga online

 - USB port supports USB mass storage devices.
-The driver allows you to access USB sticks from workbench.
+The driver allows you to access USB sticks from workbench (beta, in further development).

 - SD Card interface (for firmware updates, not usable from AmigaOS)